SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-status-models.md

 on a single payment, the number and payerReference will be from the latest `Reversed`.

-We have included `reversal` resources of the remaining methods below the main code example.
+We have included `reversal` resources of the remaining payment methods below the main code example.
 Resource examples where details are empty indicate that no details are available.